-Sloppy Joe Sliders are an easy way to serve sloppy joes to a crowd!
-Sloppy joe meat and cheddar cheese on Hawaiian rolls and covered in the most delicious glaze.
-Great for a weeknight dinner, a party, or tailgating!
+Sloppy Joe Sliders are baked sliders with sloppy joe meat and cheese on Hawaiian rolls and covered in the most delicious glaze.
+They are great as a weeknight dinner or a party snack!

 If you love Hawaiian roll sliders like these, you’re going to love my Bacon Cheeseburger Sliders and Chicken Parmesan Sliders!